|What is HBH?|

-If you are getting this error message, it means you have something blocking your referer.
+If you are getting this error message, it means you have something blocking your referrer.

-A referer is a small section of data that your browser sends the website on each page it views.
+A referrer is a small section of data that your browser sends the website on each page it views.
 It contains the last page you visited.
-HBH tracks this referer and checks it with any submitted data on the website.
+HBH tracks this referrer and checks it with any submitted data on the website.

 If the submitted data comes from outside HBH then it isn't allowed.

-To fix this issue, check you don't have any referer blockers in place, and you have configured your firewall properly.
+To fix this issue, check you don't have any referrer blockers in place, and you have configured your firewall properly.